EVERSE-ResearchSoftware/RSQKit/pages/tasks/archiving_software.md

 - [Licensing][licensing_software] constraints - proprietary software dependencies can limit what can legally be archived and shared.
 - [Metadata][software_metadata] and [documentation][documenting_software] - proper archival demands machine- and human-readable metadata, including usage instructions, authorship, and configuration settings.

+Archiving software does not mean that development has ended or that the software is no longer being maintained.
+Archiving preserves a specific version of the software — often corresponding to a project deliverable, software release or a research publication — for long-term access, citation, and reproducibility, while development and maintenance may continue in parallel.
+Software may therefore be archived multiple times throughout its lifecycle as new releases are produced.

 ### Archival solutions for research software

 Several archival solutions for research software are emerging: